YWAT conducted the following Youth-Led Participatory Action Research Projects over the 8 years of our existence:

 The center conducted an action research project, the Teen Women’s Leadership Development Initiative (TWLDI), designed to nurture teen women’s leadership through their active participation in conducting survey research with their peers on their attitudes about and experiences with violence against women and girls, hate crimes, bias, prejudice, and tolerance.
 This culminated in the production of a report called “Does It Have to Be Like This?
 Teen Women Ask Their Peers about Violence, Hate, and Discrimination,” available in PDF format on their website.

 Creating Community Change: Challenges and Tensions in Community Youth Research” by Maria A. Fernandez.
-JGC Issue Brief, October 2002. http://gardnercenter.stanford.edu
+JGC Issue Brief, October 2002. https://gardnercenter.stanford.edu

 This is a good description of the challenges faced by one youth-led research project sponsored by the Gardner Center.
 This is available at the Gardner Center website in PDF format.
 It can also be downloaded from the Free Child Project website.